beam4/buildchurchsite/aboutme.md

 ![Me](/img/portrait.png)

-This photo was taken on January 07, 2021
+This photo was taken on March 31, 2021

 ![MyPassport](/img/pass.jpeg)